PavuluriSathvika/gatherly/README.md

-# 🎉 Event Connect
+# 🎉 GATHERLY

-*Event Connect* is a web portal where people can discover, register, and share events.
+*Gatherly* is a web portal where people can discover, register, and share events.
 The platform is designed using *HTML, **CSS, and **Bootstrap* to provide a clean, responsive, and intuitive user interface.

 ---